Clifton L. Corker

-Clifton Leland "Cliff" Corker (born 1967) is a United States district judge of the United States District Court for the Eastern District of Tennessee.
+Clifton Leland Corker (born 1967) is a United States district judge of the United States District Court for the Eastern District of Tennessee.

 Education

-Corker received his Bachelor of Business Administration from James Madison University and his Juris Doctor from William & Mary Law School.
+Corker received a Bachelor of Business Administration from James Madison University and a Juris Doctor from William & Mary Law School.

-Legal career
+Career

 After graduating from law school, Corker clerked for then-Magistrate Judge Cynthia D. Kinser of the United States District Court for the Western District of Virginia.
 From 1994 to 1995, he was a volunteer with the Federal Public Defender's office in Greeneville.
 He then spent a year at Terry, Terry & Stapleton.
 From 1996 to 2015, Corker had a solo practice in Johnson City, before becoming a magistrate judge.
 There, he handled matters including complex civil litigation and capital murder cases.

 Federal judicial service

-Magistrate judge tenure

 On April 30, 2015, Corker was appointed a United States magistrate judge of the United States District Court for the Eastern District of Tennessee.
 His service as a magistrate judge terminated upon appointment to the district court.